LordVenom1/KrozGame/README.md

 Outcome:
 * The goals of the project were met and I am very happy with the results.
-* The game is playable, feels similar to playing the original, and the emergent gameplay is still fun
+* The game is playable, feels similar to playing the original, and the emergent gameplay still holds some surprises.